sted19/pyCA/README.md

 # pyCA
 Demo of a CA (Certification Authority) signing certificates and revoking them (issuing a CRL).
 This demo uses Python with the package pyOpenSSL.
 Python scripts are executed in Docker containers.

+This application has been developed for HW7 of Computer and Network Security course at Sapienza University of Rome, year 2019/2020.

 # Description
 This program is composed of a CA and two clients, namely client<sub>1</sub> and client<sub>2</sub>.
 The execution is merely a simulation that can be summarized by the following points: